 Emotional Intelligence at Work

 Want to improve your relationships with coworkers?
-Learn how to build emotional intelligence to improve the work space for everyone.
+Learn how to build emotional intelligence skills and improve the work environment for everyone.

 Why does emotional intelligence in the workplace matter?